 Submitted by: Jackie McMann-Oliveri, PHR

-Director of Human Resources – Bobby Flay Restaurants and ICC Culinary Entrepreneurship Lecturer
+Director of Human Resources – Bobby Flay Restaurants and ICC Food Business Fundamentals Lecturer

 Selection and hiring in our wonderful world of Hospitality is everything because we are only as good as the people who work for us.
 We work long, we work hard, it is hot in the kitchen and crazy on the floor and one of the main ingredients in success is passion.
 I am certain that we can train knife skills and we can train steps of service, but passion – we need you all to bring it!